 The immigration healthcare surcharge is a fee international (non-European Economic Area) students must pay if they are coming to the UK for more than six months.
-The fee contributes directly to the National Health Service (NHS) and gives migrants access to the NHS on the same terms as a permanent UK resident.
+The fee contributes directly to the National Health Service (NHS) and gives migrants the same access to the NHS as UK citizens.

-The surcharge is not a visa fee, but you will pay it to the Home Office at the point of your visa application.
+The surcharge is not a visa fee, but you have to pay it as part of your online visa application.

-The immigration healthcare surcharge for Tier 4 (General) visa holders is £300 per year.
-Dependants usually need to pay the same amount as you.
+The immigration healthcare surcharge for Tier 4 (General) visa holders and any dependants is £300 per person, per year of study.
+Part years of less than six months will be charged £150.
+For example, an Undergraduate coming to study a four year programme will be charged £1,350 (£300 per year of programme, plus £150 for the four month period at the end of your visa).
 Use the UKVI website to calculate how much you’ll have to pay before you apply.